When Witnesses Defend: A Witness Graph Topological Layer for Adversarial Graph Learning: Learning a Robust Topology-aware Graph Representation

 \begin{proposition}[Stability of the encoded global topology] If the landmarks selected for the witness complex induce an $\epsilon$-net of the graph with $\epsilon > 0$, we obtain that for any graph perturbation $\|\mathcal{G}-\mathcal{G}'\|_1 = \bigO(\delta)$ the global persistence image representation changes by $\|\mathrm{PI}(\witness^{\mathrm{glob}}(\mathcal{G})) - \mathrm{PI}(\witness^{\mathrm{glob}}(\mathcal{G}'))\|_{\infty} = \bigO( \delta + \epsilon),$ and it reduces to $\bigO( \delta)$, if we have access to the C\v{e}ch simplicial complexes for $\mathcal{G}$. \end{proposition}

 \textbf{WGTL: Aggregating Global and Local Encodings.} We can aggregate the local and global topology encodings with the latent embedding of graph convolution layers in different ways.
-Figure~\ref{fig:wgtl} shows the approach that empirically provides the most effective defense against adversarial attacks (Ablation studies are deferred to Appendix~\ref{app:ablation}).
+Figure~\ref{fig:wgtl} shows the approach that empirically provides the most effective defense against adversarial attacks.